ahoymarcus/nextjs-myjs-tech-blog/articles/upgrading-debian-os-linux-administration-2024-02-03.md

 So, as it was seeem, the **apt-get** itself utilizes the framework **dpkg** in its works, but differrent from the later, it does not works with _.deb_ files, and it has to be configured using the specifications from the file _/etc/apt/sources.list_.

-According to the manual, [Capítulo 8.
+According to the Debian Manual, [Capítulo 8.
 As ferramentas de gestão de pacotes Debian](https://www.debian.org/doc/manuals/debian-faq/pkgtools.pt.html), this new binary **apt** merges both **apt-get** and **apt-cache** functionalities from the original APT interface, besides inserting a users friendly formatting system with colors and better spacing:

 ```
  apt-get update             ->  apt update